 Buying bitcoins with hope of their value rising is equally risky.
 The market for cryptocurrencies is young, and for every analyst who sees great potential, there is another who expects the market to go bust.

-Reuters reported in January 2019 that banks such as JP Morgan still view cryptocurrencies as unproven and likely to drop in value.
+Banks such as JP Morgan still view cryptocurrencies as unproven and likely to drop in value.
 Benoit Coeure, a board member with the European Central Bank, argued in January 2018 that cryptocurrencies could prove to be a good system for cross-border payments as long as there is an understanding of how to "control these gateways between the shadow-currency universe and the regular financial system."
 Less than a year later, he referred to bitcoin specifically as the "evil spawn of the financial crisis," while still acknowledging the broader potential of cryptocurrencies.

 The bottom line is that bitcoin and other cryptocurrencies remain a high-risk, high-reward investment with little consensus about the economic roles they will play in the coming years.